DEONSKY/ProjectManagementAppDoc/README.md

 ## Technical Notes

 ### User Permission System

+When a User created any element automaticly becomes owner of this element and has all permissions for this element.
+But owner paramenter can changed by other permitted users.

 When user logged in, user will get organization permissions from ORGANIZATION_ACCOUNT table and team permissions from TEAM_MEMBER table for  token.
 Also user will get defaut role permissions from TEAM_MEMBER_ROLE table
 ORGANIZATION_ACCOUNT permissions.